 Stakeholder Management in Project Management

 All the projects are subject to external influences.
 Even if everything is clearly defined within a project, they can not exist in isolation.
-Typically, projects are surrounded by the people or organizations who have a particular interest in the outcome of the project.
+Typically, projects are surrounded by the people, organizations, internal and external stakeholders who have a particular interest in the outcome of the project.
 When the stakeholders influence the project in order to meet their own requirements, this will create significant risks such as scope changes, an increase in the complexity and the costs.
 However, if the stakeholder’s requirements are not addressed clearly or if they are not involved in the project, the project’s possibility of success will decrease.
 It is the project managers business to balance the stakeholder involvement and isolation in order to complete the project successfully.
-In this article, we will discuss stakeholder management and its importance in project management.
+In this article, we will discuss stakeholder management and its importance in project and construction management.

 Stakeholders can be anyone or organization who have a stake or a particular interest in a project which is undertaken by an organization.
 They will be affected by the project’s outcomes and/or they will influence the project.
 When they benefit from the project, they will be positive and supportive.
 Conversely, if the project has negative effects on the stakeholder’s requirements, they may be negative and obstructive.

 Stakeholders can be anybody internal or external to the organization.
 For example, regulatory bodies, neighbors, shareholders, funders are the stakeholders of a construction project.
 In order to perform successful stakeholder management, the project manager must classify and prioritize various stakeholders needs.
 There may be numerous external stakeholders as well as internal ones within a construction project.

 Typically stakeholders interest is high in the early stages of a construction project.
 Because they know that many things can be changed easily before the project starts.
 Once the construction starts, changes become difficult and costly.
 Therefore communicating with them in the right way is critical for any type of project to share project risks.

 Stakeholder influence often decreases when the construction starts.
 However, it increases again just before the handover phase.